Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 Before this rename your notebook to what you are working on i.e edaanalysis.ipynb,Datacleaning.ipynb<b> don't leave it to untitled.ipynb</b>

+Work on your notebook,Google Colab allows you to collaborate with others.You can work with someone.

  ### Create a New Branch:

  Each team member should create their own branch to work on their notebook.
 This helps in keeping the main branch clean and allows for easy merging of changes.